 Speaking of breading, don’t skip the flour.
 The egg whites create a paste for the breadcrumbs and cheese to adhere to.
 So, this is how you make the best breading and also how you get the breading to stick.

 Panko bread crumbs are a must here.
 Their courser texture provides the best crunch.
+A high temperature and short cook time ensure a crispy result without getting soggy asparagus!

 Feel free to sub in a gluten free flour (I would recommend tapioca flour) for the dredging.
 You can also use your favorite gluten free bread crumb.
 The cook times and preparations remain the same.